near/stakewars-iii/challenges/draft_013.md

 ## Backup node

-In case of missed blocks or chunks the validator can be removed from the active validation set in the next auction.
-If you want to secure your validator NEAR node from a high downtime you can deploy a **backup** server with the preconfigured NEAR node.
+In case of missed blocks or chunks, the validator can be removed from the active validation set in the next auction.
+If you want to secure your validator NEAR node from a high downtime, you can deploy a **backup** server with the preconfigured NEAR node.
 Having two provisioned nodes allows you to quickly switch from one server to another by migrating your validator keys, so you can continue producing blocks with minimal downtime.
 If the nearcore release has long database migration, or you must maintain/scale the server, we also recommend migrating your validator keys to the backup node.

 Always analyze your node activities and be ready to determine a problem and move the *main validator* keys to the **backup** node.